Tudor navy

 The Tudor navy was the navy of the Kingdom of England under the ruling Tudor dynasty (1485–1603).
 The period involved important and critical changes that led to the establishment of a permanent navy and laid the foundations for the future Royal Navy.

+History

 Henry VII

 Henry VII fostered sea power.
 He supported the old 1381 act that stated "that, to increase the navy of England, no goods or merchandises shall be either exported or imported, but only in ships belonging to the King's subjects."
-Although there is no evidence for a conscious change of policy, Henry soon embarked on a program of building merchant ships larger than previously.
-He also invested in dockyards, and commissioned the oldest surviving dry dock in 1495 at Portsmouth, with the Sweepstake and the Mary Fortune being the first ships built there.
+Although there is no evidence of a conscious change of policy, Henry soon embarked on a program of building merchant ships larger than previously.
+He also invested in dockyards and commissioned Sir Reginald Bray to construct a dry dock in 1495 at Portsmouth (the oldest surviving example), with Sweepstake and Mary Fortune being the first ships built there in 1497.